 The Muslim Brotherhood has been overthrown, its leaders jailed or on the run, and the Egyptian military is again ruling the country.
 Egypt's army ousted democratically elected president Mohamed Morsi in July 2013 and launched a crackdown on his supporters that left hundreds of people dead.
 The interim government then imposed a state of emergency and nightly curfew to restore control.
 At the same time, the military-backed government is moving ahead with a transition plan that envisions elections for a new president and parliament next year.
-Morsi is being held awaiting trial on charges of inciting murder and violence.
+Morsi was being held awaiting trial on charges of inciting murder and violence.
 Egyptian authorities acted November 13, 2013 to end the three-month state of emergency, a step that may help the army-backed government restore a semblance of normalcy after turmoil ignited by the military overthrow of president Mohamed Morsi.

+Egypt's president has named outgoing housing minister Ibrahim Mahlab as the country's new prime minister.
+Mahlab addressed said he hoped to have a new government in place within the “next three or four days.”
+Mahlab, was also an official in deposed President Hosni Mubarak's National Democratic Party.
 Egyptians had been protesting almost continuously since demonstrations toppled the 30-year reign of Hosni long-time president Mubarak in February of 2011.
 But activist groups splintered, alliances shifted and competing protests across the country left more than 100 dead in July 2013 alone, one of the bloodiest periods, after the Egyptian military toppled President Morsi and put him under house arrest.

 Neither side in the Egyptian conflict had shown much taste for reconciliation.
 Commenting on TV coverage, Rawya Rageh noted that "The rhetoric used by presenters and their guests, particularly on private stations – who Morsi had come at loggerheads with particularly during his last days in office – has gone beyond trying to isolate the Brotherhood and veered into the more serious territory of demonizing and dehumanizing them.
 Pro-Morsi sit-ins in the eastern and southern part of the capital have been repeatedly described as pools of filth covered in human excrement, and occupied by lice-ridden people with skin disease....
 The Muslim Brotherhood’s channel Misr 25 and other TV stations backing Morsi were promptly shut down the day he was removed from office.
 They, too, had been engaged in a similar campaign of demonizing Morsi’s opposition for months ahead of the June 30 protests."